realitydeslab/tentacus/README.md

 In theory, other versions of Unity and Xcode that are close to these should also be compatible.
 However, if you encounter any issues during the build process, feel free to raise an issue in the repository.

-## Knowledge Prerequisites

-Implementing a multiplayer AR/MR project involves addressing two critical aspects: network communication and coordinate system synchronization.
-Network communication is essential for exchanging data across connected devices, and coordinate system synchronization ensures that virtual content is rendered consistently in the real-world locations across different devices, each with its own independent local coordinate system.

-## Boilerplates
+## How to Use

 Please print out the QR code and place it in a visible location to colocated all players.
+Make it 15cm x 15cm sharp in the physical dimension.

 https://github.com/holokit/holokit-image-tracking-relocalization/blob/main/Assets/Images/T_QRCode.png

+## Change the host IP

+Change 192.168.1.100 to real host IP

 ## External Marker Relocalizaion Boilerplate